Skip to content

 External Funding Opportunities

-External Funding and Fellowships
+External Grants and Fellowships

 • ACLS Digital Justice Grant supports projects that diversify the digital domain, advance justice and equity in digital scholarly practice, and/or contribute to public understanding of racial and social justice issues.
 Awards are usually up to $25,000 for 12-18 months for Seed grants and up to 100,000 for 12-18 months for Development grants.
-The application usually opens in mid September and closes in mid December.
+The application opens in mid September and closes in mid December.

 American Philosophical Society maintains several research grant programs regarding library and archive research, Native American studies, and field studies research.
 Application deadlines vary based on the program.